 - Yearly business expenses (year end statement, accountant, etc.) €1.000

 For this example no mortgages are taken into consideration.
 If you want to see how this work for you, include the interest as an expense for the Box 1 and Box 2 options.
-For Box 3, correct for the mortgage value.
+For Box 3, correct your wealth for the mortgage value.
 Simple as that.

 Tax rates and social insurance premiums for 2017 are used for the calculations.
 Utilities are assumed to be paid by the tenants.
 We have kept costs for insurances, property taxes and maintenance the same for all options.